AlessiaLeclercq/final_project_python_with_flask/README.md

-# Repository for final project
+# IBM Professional Certificate Generative AI
+Final project for the "Developing Applications with Python and Flask" course